medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/UseCases-ENG.md

 ### Method for use case descriptions

 The use cases are made from <a href="https://www.kombit.dk/metodeh%C3%A5ndb%C3%B8ger" target="_blank">KOMBIT’s metodehåndbog for use cases</a>.
 Every case consists of the following elements.
-A definition for both [business-related](#business-related-use-cases) and [technical](#technical-use-cases) use cases can be found in the following as well.
+A definition for both [business-related](#business-related-use-cases) and [technical](#technical-use-cases) use cases can be found further down on this page.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}